BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Environment Variables and Set-UID.md

 This section highlights how a child process inherits its environment variables from its parent process.

+Unix uses `fork()` to create child processes.
+These are processes are duplicates from the parents, but several things are not inherited.
+I wanted to know if child processes inherit environment variables.

 First, I compiled and ran the program, `myprintenv.c` provided in `Labsetup.zip`.
-Compiling it with `gcc myprintenv.c` produced an executable named `a.out`.
+This program prints out the environment variables available from either a child or a parent process.
+Initially, this program prints the child process's environment variables.

 ![myprintenv.c](envimages/envimage4.png)

+Compiling `myprintenv.c` with `gcc myprintenv.c` produced an executable named `a.out`.

-I ran `a.out` and redirected the output to a file using `./a.out > file`.
+I then ran `a.out` and redirected the output to a file using `./a.out > file`.

 Next, I had to modify the same program, `myprintenv.c` and repeat the same steps as before.
+This time, it was modified to now print the parent process's environment variables.
 The output from this second run was saved to another file named `file2`.

 ![Second myprintenv.c](envimages/envimage5.png)

 Finally, using the `diff` command, I compared the outputs from `file` and `file2`.

 ![diff output](envimages/envimage6.png)

+Running `diff file file2` resulted in no output in the console, meaning that the environment variables from `file` and `file2` were the same and that children processes to inherit environment variables from their parents.